kristof-siket/dns-check-service/README.md

 For each metric, we have the following states:
 1. HEALTHY - everything's alright, no need to worry about this aspect.
-2. WARNING - there's a room for improvement, but it is not necessarily a problem (e.g. for TTL, we use this, as we don't know what kind of website is behind the domain name, and we can only apply general advices, but none of those should "break" a check).
+2. WARNING - there's room for improvement, but it is not necessarily a problem (e.g. for TTL, we use this, as we don't know what kind of website is behind the domain name, and we can only apply general advice, but none of those should "break" a check).
 3. UNHEALTHY - the value is bad, action/optimization is required.

 ### Try it out